Blog

 Why don’t pet insurers cover pre-existing conditions?

-As previously mentioned, pet insurance is there to help protect you against the unexpected costs that result in owning a pet.
+As mentioned, pet insurance is there to help protect you against the unexpected costs that result in owning a pet.
 If your pet already has a pre-existing condition then it is not an unexpected or unknown cost.

 The average price for everybody insured with that insurer would drastically increase if the insurer had to cover pre-existing conditions, as they would have to take that into account when quoting a price.